sebasval/kotlin-poc/README.md

 I decided use a courutines for that :)

 ## Features
-This app use a reddit API for fetch info and save locally, we can delete all or by element id, so we can update the status read of the element navigating to the details page, we can use a swipe for refresh info
+This app use a Anime API for fetch info and save locally, the details page, we can use a swipe for refresh info and search by title anime using the searchBar